-Course registration for the 2023-2024 school year is now available.
-If any incoming student has specific registration questions, please contact your school counselor directly.
+Course information for the 2024-2025 school year is now available.
+If any student has specific registration questions, please contact your school counselor directly.

 Freshman Four-Year Plan

 The first step in a high school freshman’s career is making a plan to graduate.
 Please review Ames High School’s Graduation Requirements.

 Keeping graduation in mind, we know that in any given year, approximately 70% of our graduating seniors go on to attend four-year colleges or universities, approximately 20% will go on to two-year community colleges, and approximately 10% will go directly to work or the military.

 We stress several points to help our ninth grade students make choices that will open doors for the post-secondary opportunities that suit their goals and dreams after they graduate from Ames High School.

 Ninth grade is the first year a student’s GP’s count on the official transcript.
 The best time to establish a GPA is during ninth and 10th grade.
 During 11th and 12th grade, a good grade or a bad grade in an individual class will have much less of an impact on overall GPA than during the freshman and sophomore years.

 Course selection affects ACT and SAT scores and early success in college.

 Course selection will have an impact on both ACT/SAT scores and the level of success most of our students can expect their first year in college.
 We encourage parents and students to read, “Building your Future,” a publication by Iowa’s Regent institutions outlining minimum course requirements for entrance into Iowa State University, University of Northern Iowa, and University of Iowa.

 Choose the most difficult course level in which you can be successful.